Placeholder-Software/wasmbox/docs/advanced/runtime_wasm_loading.md

 ---
 title: Runtime WASM Loading
+sidebar_position: 2
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The basic use of Wasmbox has a WASM/WAT file [imported](../reference/editor/import.md in the editor, to produce a [WasmAsset](../reference/code/wasmasset.md) which can be loaded at runtime.
+The basic use of Wasmbox has a WASM/WAT file [imported](../reference/editor/import.md) in the editor, to produce a [WasmAsset](../reference/code/wasmasset.md) which can be loaded at runtime.
 However sometimes it is necessary to load a WASM file at runtime, for example loading mods from a folder.
 This can be done with the [`DynamicWasmAsset`](./../reference/code/dynamicwasmasset.md) or a custom [`IWasmAsset`](./../reference/code/iwasmasset.md).

 ## Dynamic Wasm Asset